Cloud routers

 OpenStack CLI

-- Go to Network → Cloud routers tab.
+- Go to the Network → tab Cloud Routers.

 - Open the router page → Ports tab.

-- On the port line of the desired subnet, click .
+- In the port line for the required subnet, click .

 - Click Delete.

-To configure Internet access for devices on a private subnet, the subnet must be connected to a cloud router with Internet access.
-To access the Internet, the router is connected to an external network (external-network) and is assigned an external IP address through which the router will perform a 1:1 NAT function.
+To configure internet access for devices in a private subnet, the subnet must be connected to a cloud router with internet access.
+To get internet access, the router connects to an external network (external-network), and an external IP address is allocated, which the router will use to perform 1:1 NAT.

-The router's external IP address cannot be used to access devices behind the router from the Internet.
-It is only used to allow devices to access the Internet through the router.
+You cannot access devices behind the router from the internet using the router's external IP address.
+It is only used for devices to access the internet through the router.

-To configure access from the Internet to devices, use a public IP address or a public subnet, see the instructions Configure access to and from the Internet for details.
+To configure access to devices from the internet, use a public IP address or a public subnet; for more details, see the Configure access to the internet and from the internet guide.

 Control panel